SunKing2/scramble/README.md

 Scramble Word Game

 Scramble was a word game hosted by Delphi in the 1990s.
-Then it was hosted at scramblelovers.com for several years, with source code re-written in java.
+Then it was hosted at scramblelovers.com for several years, with source code re-written in Java.
 This is Scramble written in Rust.

 Scramble uses a simple chat server on port 21, accessible with telnet or any nicer client software.
 It is hosted at scramblelovers.com